MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ### OAuth authorized apps

 When you set up continuous deployment, you authorize Azure App Service  as an authorized OAuth App for your GitHub account.
-Container Apps uses the authorized access to create a GitHub action YML file in *.github/workflows/\<workflow-name>.yml*.
-You can see your authorized apps and revoke permissions under Integrations/Applications of your account.
+App Service uses the authorized access to create a GitHub action YML file in *.github/workflows/\<workflow-name>.yml*.
+You can see your authorized apps and revoke permissions under your GitHub accounts **Settings**, under **Integrations/Applications**.

 :::image type="content" source="media/github-actions-app-service/github-authorized-oauth-apps.png" alt-text="Screenshot showing how to view authorized OAuth Apps for a GitHub account." lightbox="media/github-actions-app-service/github-authorized-oauth-apps.png":::